Vicktor007/CurrencyExchanger/README.md

 --module-path "(path to your javafx lib folder)" --add-modules javafx.controls,javafx.fxml --enable-native-access=javafx.graphics
 ```

-Make sure to adjust the path if your SDK is located elsewhere.
+Make sure to adjust the path to where  your SDK is located on your computer.

 ### 3. Running the App